Why Does Powder Coating Flake Off?

-Powder coating can oftentimes be a pain in the butt and if you have dealt with it for any length of time you are likely to have had your share of issues with adhesion.
-Powder coating is a great way of protecting metal surfaces; it adheres better than most paint, it’s more durable, and it’s more environmentally friendly.
+Powder coating is a great way of protecting metal surfaces.
 Sometimes, though, you’ll see it flake off.
-This can be really disappointing since it really doesn’t look good and it leaves the metal exposed to corrosion.
+This can be disappointing since it doesn’t look good and leaves the metal exposed to corrosion.
+So why does that happen?

-Powder coating flakes off more often because of poor surface preparation prior to the powder coating process.
-If there are any oils or contaminants on the metal that aren’t cleaned off thoroughly, the powder coating is almost guaranteed to flake off.
+Powder coating flakes off often because of poor surface preparation before the powder coating process.
+But the powder coating will also flake off if any oils or contaminants on the metal aren’t cleaned off thoroughly.

 In this article, I’ll explain exactly how this happens, how you can prevent it from happening to your parts, and what else you need to watch out for when powder coating.